 Display: Cortex surface

 In the filter tab, add a low-pass filter at 40Hz to smooth the time series a bit.

-- You can edit the display properties in the Surface tab:
+Edit the display properties of the brain map in the Surface tab:

-Transparency: Change the transparency of the source activity on the cortex surface.
+Transparency: changes the opacity of the source map on the cortex surface.

-The threshold level is indicated in the colorbar with a horizontal white line.
+The threshold value is shown in the colorbar with a horizontal white line.

 Display: MRI Viewer

-Right-click on the sources for the deviant average > Cortical activations > Display on MRI (MRI Viewer).
+Right-click on the source file for the deviant average > Cortical activations > Display on MRI (MRI Viewer).

 Display: MRI 3D

-Right-click on the sources for the deviant average > Cortical activations > Display on MRI (3D).
+Right-click on the source file for the deviant average > Cortical activations > Display on MRI (3D).

 Keep right mouse button pressed and move the mouse to change the MR slices displayed.
-You can also use the Resect panel of the Surface tab).
+You can also use the Resect panel of the Surface tab.